-It has been well documented that today’s culture craves authenticity in leadership.
+It has been well documented today’s culture craves authenticity in leadership.
 It shouldn’t be, but many times it is hard to find in leadership, even in the church.
 One of the fastest way for a leader to lose loyal followers is to fall short in the area of authenticity.

-How do we remain authentic as leaders?
+How can we be respected as authentic leaders?
+And, more, how do we remain authentic as leaders?

 What are some other ways you spot an authentic leader?